Getting Cat Moving Quotes is Easy on Shiply

 Grooming and feed: If travelling a long distance your cat might get restless, this is why some pet transporters offer extra pet care like providing treats.

 The greater the level of service you wish for your cat, the more you can expect to pay.
-If you’re importing an expensive rare breed cat then you may wish to opt for a luxury service, whereas if your only transporting a pet a small distance then a simple A-B courier might suffice.
+If you’re importing an expensive rare breed cat then you may wish to opt for a luxury service, whereas if you are only transporting a pet a small distance then a simple A-B courier might suffice.

 Then you can just accept your preferred transporter and get your cat moving as soon as possible.